seansfkelley/react-drinks/Features Todo.md

   - Animate additions/removals of deletable ingredients
 - Drag-to-reorder
 - Figure out how to signal that an empty ingredient won't be used or whatever.

+### Frontend Perf
+- When toggling ingredients, a lot of shit goes on in the background.
+The entire search result index is rebuilt, which triggers all the views to rerender even though they're in the background.
+  - Don't re-render things even though they're in the background: is there a good way to destroy the DOM in teh background while the overlay is up?
+  - Incremental updates: when a single ingredient updates, we should be able to basically compute the diff that ingredient causes and apply that to the index, rather than recompute the whole world.
+  - More targeted change events: not sure if this is a significant performance hit, but having everything fire just a change event is easy to use but it means that anything on the store to change will cause everything to fire and everything to rebuild.
+PureRenderMixin might help with this, though there are instances where state is mutated rather than updated and replaced (e.g. selectedIngredientTags).
+  - Push listening to events farther down the view hierarchy: there might be some cases where we're rebuilding a large section of the view just because we pass something down from the top level.
+I thought this was selectedIngredientTags but it doesn't appear to be.